Getting Started with MRI Research

 A funding source is required for scanning with us.
 However, if you do not have funding, you may apply for a limited number of internally funded pilot scans to obtain preliminary data for publication and grant submissions.

 If you are unfamiliar with MRI scanning, generally or specifically at our facility, please contact us and we will work with you to develop an appropriate scanning procedure.
 It is helpful to determine the scanning procedure prior to submitting your human subject's protocol because the information is needed to estimate scan time and to determine necessary procedures.

-Once you have an approved protocol, we ask you to complete a Request for MR Scan Time form (PDF).
+Once you have an approved protocol, we will ask you to complete and submit a Request for MR Scan Time Form.